piechartssuck/courses/content/en/work/resume-pdf.md

 - Conducted process, monitoring, and impact evaluations at the program level.
 - Designed and validated survey tools, evaluating the experiences of more than 50 participants.
 - Generated two comprehensive internal evaluation documents and prepared an evaluation proposal aimed at federal funding renewal.
-- Implemented a mixed-methods study of longitudinal and cross-sectional data on smoking cessation in mothers and caretaker experiences.
+- Conducted a comparative mixed-methods study examining the experiences of mothers participating in two distinct smoking cessation programs.

 </div>